ahmetb/kubernetes-network-policy-recipes/01-deny-all-traffic-to-an-application.md

 application, selected using Pod Selectors.

 **Use Cases:**
+- It’s very common: To start whitelisting the traffic using Network Policies, first you need to blacklist the traffic using this policy.
 - You want to run a Pod and want to prevent any other Pods communicating with it.
 - You temporarily want to isolate traffic to a Service from other Pods.
 ![Diagram for DENY all traffic to an application policy](img/1.gif)

 ### Example